-In fact, with more than a few discreet changes, courtesy of the Charles Ware Morris Minor Centre in Bristol, Alan's is a thoroughly modern Moggie.
+In fact, with more than a few discreet changes, courtesy of the Charles Ware Classic Car Sales and Hire in Bristol, Alan's is a thoroughly modern Moggie.

 For example, the engine has been upgraded to the later 1089cc unit, fitted with a fast road cam, duplex timing chains, a HIF38 carburetor with heated inlet manifold and a 3 branch free flow exhaust system with twin boxes.
 (Are you keeping up?)
 It now boasts an upgraded clutch and a type 9 Ford Sierra 5-speed gearbox, and the electrics have been completely overhauled so that the car now benefits from the heated rear window, halogen lamps, reversing lights, electric washers and hazard warning lamps, and a whole host of other refinements.

 Its original paint finish was Birch Grey, and Alan asked Charles Ware to fit a completely new interior, with leather seats (the front ones with built-in headrests).
 Oh, and the rear and front suspension have been upgraded too, with front anti-roll bar and front disc brakes all fitted with a brake servo unit.

 As makeovers go, Charles Ware has given it the works.